KSAH-42/RabbitOM/README.md

 If you want get more details, you can send me an email to "a.sahnine@netcourrier.com"

 Look on the project RabbitOM.Net.Rtsp.Tests.ConsoleApp, used to received realtime compressed packets from an rtsp source.
+This project will illustrated how to received packet from an rtsp source over tcp.
+The client support also unicast streaming and multicast, you need to configure the options of client api.
+The client also support auto connection in case of network failure, you can control this mecanism.
+If you are using Sony camera, you need to take care about the keepalive settings according to the documentation, for instance VLC will loose the connection after 1 minutes.

 # Introduction